wintere/introhpc-archive/talapas-scripting/lesson.md

 we used intermediate files `lengths.txt` and `sorted-lengths.txt` to store output.
-This is a confusing way to work because even once you understand what `wc`, `sort`, and `head` do, those intermediate files make it hard to follow what's going on.
+This is a confusing way to work because even once you understand what `wc`, `sort`, and `head` do, those intermediate files make it hard to follow.
-We can make it easier to understand by running `sort` and `head` together:
+A special character `|` can allow us to the connect Bash commands together.

 ```bash
 sort -n lengths.txt | head -n 1